Sectarian violence in Pakistan

 Sectarian violence in Pakistan refers to violence directed against people and places in Pakistan motivated by antagonism toward the target's religious sect.
-As many as 4,000 Shia (a Muslim minority group) were estimated to have been killed in sectarian attacks in Pakistan between 1987 and 2007, and thousands more Shia were been killed by Salafi extremists from 2008 to 2014, according to Human Rights Watch (HRW).
+As many as 4,000 Shia (a Muslim minority group) were estimated to have been killed in sectarian attacks in Pakistan between 1987 and 2007, and thousands more Shia have been killed by Salafi extremists from 2008 to 2014, according to Human Rights Watch (HRW).
 Sunnis (the largest Muslim sect) Sufis and Barelvis (Note: The CIA Factbook estimates Sunnis make up 85-90% of the Muslim population and Shia 10-15%.) have also suffered from some sectarian violence, with attacks on religious shrines killing hundreds of (usually Bareelvi) worshippers by more orthodox Sunnis who believe shrine culture to be idolatrous, and some Deobandi leaders assassinated.
 Pakistani minority religious groups, including Hindus, Ahmadis, and Christians, had faced "unprecedented insecurity and persecution" from 2011 to 2012, according to Human Rights Watch.

 One significant aspect of the attacks in Pakistan was that militants/insurgents often target their victims' places of worship during prayers or religious services in order to maximize fatalities and to "emphasize the religious dimensions of their attack".

-Among those blamed for the sectarian violence in the country are mainly militant groups such as the Sipah-e-Sahaba Pakistan (SSP), Lashkar-e-Jhangvi (LeJ), Sipah-e-Muhammad, the Tehrik-i-Taliban Pakistan (TTP), and Liwa Zainabiyoun, Liwa Fatemiyoun also including the Jundallah (an affiliate of the Islamic State of Iraq and the Levant).
+Among those blamed for the sectarian violence in the country are mainly Deobandi militant groups, such as the Sipah-e-Sahaba Pakistan (SSP), Lashkar-e-Jhangvi (LeJ), the Tehrik-i-Taliban Pakistan (TTP), and also the Jundallah (an affiliate of the Islamic State of Iraq and the Levant).
 Tehrik-i-Taliban Pakistan "has claimed responsibility for most of the attacks" on Shia according to Human Rights Watch.
 In recent years the Barelvi group Tehreek-e-Labbaik Pakistan has been credited with instigating much violence.
 Salafi militant groups (such as the Islamic State and Al-Qaeda) are also blamed for attacks on Shias, Barelvis and Sufis.
 As of 2022, violent sectarian groups have continued to expand their influence across the country, with less violence from SSP and LeJ, but more from Tehreek-e-Labbaik and the Islamic State, and limited response from the state to counter their large-scale attacks.